NesaNst/hw2-Kieran-Amir-Wenwen-Nesa/README.md

 -Alerts can be managed from the control panel
--all devices can be managed from the control panel -automated locks can be controlled from control panel -Control panel can be used to call EMS in emergency
+-all devices can be managed from the control panel -automated locks can be controlled from control panel -ontrol panel can be used to call EMS in emergency